PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 model all the time.
 However, since pservers are on different nodes, it requires a merging process to merge model shards into the same model.
-Thus requires the pservers to write models to a distributed filesystem, making the snapshot shards visible to the merge program.
+Thus requires the pservers to write models to a distributed filesystem, making the checkpoint shards visible to the merge program.

 #### Trainer Saving Model

 The benefit of letting one trainer to save the model is it does not require a distributed filesystem.
-And it's reusing the same save model logic when the trainer is training locally - except when training sparse model, the trainer needs to download the entire sparse model during the saving process.
+And it's reusing the same save model logic when the trainer is training locally - except when doing sparse update, the trainer needs to download the entire model during the saving process.

 #### Conclusion